jp7677/nvidia-vulkan-beta-driver/README.md

 ```
 Or alternatively follow https://negativo17.org/wayland-modesetting-on-nvidia/

+## Credits

-Thanks a lot [scaronni](https://github.com/scaronni) for all the hard work.
+Thanks a lot [scaronni](https://github.com/scaronni) for creating and maintaining the Negativo17 packages!